biandratti/huginn-net/README.md

 ```

 ### Usage
-Here’s a basic example of how to use passivetcp-rs:
+Here's a basic example of how to use passivetcp-rs:
 ```rust
 use passivetcp_rs::db::Database;
 use passivetcp_rs::P0f;